AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/03_raw_pointers.rst

 .. note::

-  The safety comment explains why the dereference is valid
+  A ``// SAFETY:`` comment is idiomatic documentation, not a requirement

 ---------------------------------
 Aliasing and Safety Obligations